 Applying the Text function to TEXT2 argument in the Concatenate in Excel formula will give us the results below.

 Applying the Text function with the Ampersand (&) Operator in Excel will give us the same results.

 Key Facts When Combining Cells In Excel

-- Text values must always be enclosed in double-quotes including inserting spaces, commas, and special characters otherwise the #NAME? error appears.
+- Text values must always be enclosed in quotation marks including inserting spaces, commas, and special characters otherwise the #NAME? error appears.

-- The Concatenate Excel function and the Ampersand (&) operator in Excel always convert combined cells and values into text strings.
+- The Concatenate Excel function and the Ampersand (&) operator in Excel always convert merged cells and values into text strings.
 Both produce the exact same result.

 - When combining cells in Excel with number formats, use the Text Function to convert text strings into the appropriate number format.